4dn-dcic/tibanna/docs/4dn_pipelines.rst

 Running 4DN pipelines using Tibanna
 ===================================

 * For 4DN pipelines, benchmark functions are pre-implemented in Tibanna through the Benchmark package.
-This means that the user does not have to choose EC2 instance type or EBS size.
-Use the following blank values instead:
+This means that the user does not have to choose EC2 instance type or EBS size (they are auto-determined).
+Use the following blank values for these config fields.
+The user may choose specific instance type or EBS size if needed.

 ::